 Cook Inlet beluga whales constitute one of five distinct stocks of Alaskan beluga whales.
 Little scientific information is known about the Cook Inlet population, and population estimates only began in earnest in the early 1990s.
 Since that time, population estimates have declined and reached a steady state, rather than increasing as earlier estimates projected.

-No definitive reasons explaining the lack of population growth has been provided.
-However, scientists hypothesize that multiple stress sources, such as anthropogenic noise, pollution, decreasing food supply, increased predation by Orcas, among others, have been suggested as investigative starting points (see Trustees for Alaska).
+Scientists hypothesize that multiple stress sources, such as anthropogenic noise, pollution, decreasing food supply, increased predation by Orcas, among others, have been suggested as investigative starting points (see Trustees for Alaska).

 Currently the Cook Inlet beluga population is not subject to commercial whaling.
 Under the terms of the Marine Mammals Protection Act (MMPA) the population is co-managed by the NMFS and the Cook Inlet Marine Mammal Council, a group of native Alaskans with traditional subsistence fishing rights.